Pensions and Retirements

 Others have suggested that the government be forced to stop using money in the Trust Fund for other purposes and make it into a true savings fund.
 But this would probably require that the government borrow money from other sources, raise taxes, or significantly cut some current programs.

 There have been some proposals to give the government greater freedom to invest the money in the Social Security Trust Fund in things other than secure government bonds—perhaps in private stocks, bonds, and money markets, things which would offer a higher rate of return than is possible with government bonds but which would also offer greater risk.

-Opponents of the privatization idea worry that the diversion of incoming FICA taxes into private accounts would mean that some new source of extra funding would have to be obtained to pay current Social Security benefits.
-In addition, these critics worry that these private accounts would replace the current guaranteed, inflation-protected set of benefits with much more limited protections, which are dependent on fluctuations in the marketplace and the ups and downs of Wall Street.
-What happens if the market tanks just as you are about to retire?
+But what happens if the stock market tanks just as you are about to retire?
 Not only would you lose your company-provided 401(k) investment plan, you would lose your Social Security benefits as well.
 Recent bitter experiences with shortfalls in private retirement plans probably make Social Security privatization proposals politically impossible right now.

 401(k) Retirement Plans